ropensci/GSODR/README.md

 get_GSOD(years = 2010, station = "955510-99999", path = "~/")

-# Download global GSOD data for agroclimatology work for years 2009 and 2010
+# Download GSOD data and generate agroclimatology files for years 2010 and 2011,
-# and generate yearly summary files, GSOD-agroclimatology-2010.csv and
+# GSOD-agroclimatology-2010.csv and GSOD-agroclimatology-2011.csv, in the user's
-# GSOD-agroclimatology-2011.csv, in the user's home directory with a maximum
+# home directory with a maximum of five missing days per weather station allowed.

-# of five missing days per weather station allowed.
+get_GSOD(years = 2010:2011, path = "~/", agroclimatology = TRUE, max_missing = 5)

-get_GSOD(years = 2010:2011, path = "~/", agroclimatology = TRUE)
+# Download data for Philippines for year 2010 and generate a spatial, year

-# Download data for Philippines for year 2010 and generate a yearly
+# summary file, GSOD-RP-2010.gpkg, in the user's home directory with a
-# summary file, GSOD-PHL-2010.csv, file in the user's home directory with a
+# maximum of five missing days per station allowed and no CSV file creation.

-# maximum of five missing days per station allowed.
+get_GSOD(years = 2010, country = "Philippines", dsn = "~/", GPKG = TRUE,

-get_GSOD(years = 2010, country = "Philippines", path = "~/")
+         CSV = FALSE)
 ```

 Output
 ======

 The function, `get_GSOD()`, generates a Comma Separated Value (CSV) file
-or GeoPackage in the respective year directory containing the following
+or GeoPackage (GPKG) file in the respective year directory containing
-variables:
+the following fields/values:

 **STNID** - Station number (WMO/DATSAV3 number) for the location;
 **WBAN** - number where applicable--this is the historical "Weather
 Bureau Air Force Navy" number - with WBAN being the acronym;
-**STN.NAME** - Unique text identifier;
+**STN\_NAME** - Unique text identifier;
 **CTRY** - Country;
 **LAT** - Latitude. *Station dropped in cases where values are &lt;-90
 or &gt;90 degrees or Lat = 0 and Lon = 0*;
 **LON** - Longitude. *Station dropped in cases where values are &lt;-180
 or &gt;180 degrees or Lat = 0 and Lon = 0*;
-**ELEV.M** - Elevation converted to metres.
+**ELEV\_M** - Elevation converted to metres.
-**ELEV.M.SRTM.90m** - Elevation in metres corrected for possible errors,
+**ELEV\_M\_SRTM\_90m** - Elevation in metres corrected for possible
-see Notes for more;
+errors, see Notes for more;
 **YEARMODA** - Date in YYYY-MM-DD format;
 **YEAR** - The year (YYYY);
 **MONTH** - The month (mm);